One School, One Story

 - increase student engagement by emphasizing student voice and choice

 - develop opportunities for interdisciplinary learning in and outside the classroom

 - cultivate opportunities for larger community-wide conversations on relevant topics and issues

 - enhance our already strong sense of community by providing a way for students to connect with their peers, teachers, and staff

 - set students up for success in their next academic year by honing essential cross-curricular skills of empathy, critical reading, and textual analysis

-ASSIGNMENT: Please download the two (2) documents below for instructions on how to annotate and reflect on this year's summer reading: Turtles All The Way Down by John Green.
+ASSIGNMENT: Incoming Freshmen are only required to complete the Annotations (first attachment).
+All other grades (10th, 11th, 12th) should download and follow directions on both (2) documents below on how to annotate and reflect on this year's summer reading: Turtles All The Way Down by John Green.
 All students are required to complete the summer reading.
 Teachers will use these texts starting the very first day of class, so be ready to write about what you have read over the summer.

 AP-Level English Courses